Patrick Watson (musician): In popular culture

 The song "Words in the Fire" was sampled in the 2012 hit single of the Nigerian hip hop artist MI ABAGA, titled "Ashes" in memory of four students who were killed in an unprovoked attack that same year.

-The song "that home" also appeared in episode five of season two of American series Suits.
+The song "that home" appeared in episode five of season two of the American series Suits.

 The song "Lighthouse" is featured in an Ikea advert in the UK.

 "To Build a Home" was featured in the 2016 video game Steep.

-In 2017, the song "To Build a Home" was featured in the season 5 finale of the hit Netflix original series Orange is the New Black.
+In 2017, the song "To Build a Home" was featured in the season 5 finale of the hit Netflix original series Orange Is the New Black.

 On 1 January 2018, the song "Love Songs for Robots" featured in season 3 episode 4 of the Netflix drama series Lovesick.

 The song "To Build a Home" was also featured in the end of the January 23, 2018 episode of This Is Us, at the end of the episode.

 In 2020, the song "Here Comes the River" was used at the end of episode 6 of The Walking Dead: World Beyond.